digital-asset/docs.daml.com/docs/2.10.0/docs/daml/troubleshooting.rst

 Error: "Recursion limit overflow in module"
 *******************************************

-The error usually occurs when uploading a DAR to a ledger or using a Script via the sandbox.
+The error usually occurs when uploading a DAR to a ledger or using a script via the sandbox.
 It can manifest on upload as:

 .. code:: text

   upload-dar did not succeed: DAR_PARSE_ERROR(8,b5935497): Failed to parse the dar file content.

-or in your logs as
+or in your logs as:

 .. code:: text